joekaiser/blog/_posts/blog/2019-04-16-fault-tolerance-an-npm-package-to-format-and-normalize-errors.md

 Dead simple and effortless - that was my goal.
 What I ended up with is a project I am calling [ Fault-Tolerance](https://www.npmjs.com/package/fault-tolerance).
 The concept behind it is simple - extend the default Error object to format errors better.

-In the most basic example you can `throw new Fault('Move along');`.
+In the most basic example you can `throw new Fault('Move along')`.
 In reality, though, that kind of error isn't as helpful as you want.
 Errors have context and we don't want to lose that.

 ```
 function checkpoint(droids:[]){